home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - Routing end device: End device that always keeps it radio on and can route traffic for other, non-routing end devices.
 - Bridge

-**Network name**: Name of the network which the device joined when it was commissioned first.
+**Network name**: Name of the network the device joined when it was first commissioned first.
 **IP addresses**: For Thread networks, typically more than one IPv6 address is shown: link local, unique local, and global unicast.
 Sometimes, no IPv6 address is shown.

 ## Experiment with Matter using a ESP32 dev board